LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/the-game-is-like.md

 &nbsp;

+You have been hearing revelations,

+and they'll keep coming up,

+until you listen and realize:

-Is your time to wake up.
+is time for you to wake up.